-On the occasion of Women Win’s 10th anniversary, the staff set out to re-develop our theory of change.
-It aims to more accurately portray Women Win’s work than our previous theory of change, recognizing that the direct effects of Women Win’s work occur at the organizational and sectoral levels, while our girl-level impact is indirect (via our implementing partners).
+On the occasion of Women Win’s 10th anniversary, the team set out to re-develop our theory of change.
+It aims to more accurately portray Women Win’s work than our previous theory of change, which emphasised the girl-level effects of our work, recognising that the direct effects of Women Win’s work occur at the organisational and sectoral levels while our girl-level impact is indirect, via the programmes that our implementing partners run in their communities.

 Women Win advances girls' rights through sport using three strategies, which provide the “pillars” of the theory of change:

-WW uses three inputs to advance the Ignite strategy, which broadly aims to improve the effectiveness of programming on girls’ rights and sport through asserting WW’s role as a thought leader.
+WW uses three inputs to within the Ignite strategy, which broadly aims to improve the effectiveness of programming on girls’ rights and sport through WW’s meaningful contributions as a thought leader.

-WW advances this strategy with two inputs to increase the quantity of girls whose rights are advanced through sport.
+WW uses two inputs in the Mobilise strategy to increase the quantity of girls whose rights are advanced through sport.
 A key objective of this strategy is to dramatically scale up action on girls and sports, which multi-sectoral partnerships help promote.

 WW anticipates that the combined effect of the Intermediate Outcomes will lead to four Long-Term Outcomes:

 - Community-based champions enable girls’ rights through sport